Enola Holmes (film)

-Enola Holmes is a 2020 mystery film starring Millie Bobby Brown as the title character, the teenage sister of the already famous Victorian-era detective Sherlock Holmes (portrayed by Henry Cavill) and Mycroft Holmes (portrayed by Sam Claflin).
+Enola Holmes is a 2020 mystery film starring Millie Bobby Brown as the title character, the teenage sister of the already famous Victorian-era detective Sherlock Holmes.
 The film is directed by Harry Bradbeer from a screenplay by Jack Thorne that adapts the first novel in The Enola Holmes Mysteries series by Nancy Springer.
-In the film, Enola travels to London to find her missing mother (portrayed by Helena Bonham Carter) but ends up on a thrilling adventure, pairing up with a runaway lord as they attempt to solve a mystery that threatens the entire country.
+It tells the story of Sherlock Holmes and Mycroft Holmes' younger sister Enola who travels to London to find her missing mother, but pairs up with a runaway lord as they attempt to solve a mystery that threatens the country.
+The film also stars Henry Cavill, Sam Claflin, and Helena Bonham Carter.

 Filming began in July 2019.
-Originally planned for a theatrical release by Warner Bros.
+Originally planned for a cinematic release by Warner Bros.
 Pictures, the distribution rights to the film were picked up by Netflix due to the COVID-19 pandemic.
 Enola Holmes was released on September 23, 2020.
 The film received positive reviews from critics, who praised Brown's performance.
 It became one of the most-watched original Netflix film releases, with an estimated 76 million households watching the film over its first four weeks.

 A sequel, Enola Holmes 2, was released on Netflix on November 4, 2022.
+A third film, Enola Holmes 3, was released on July 1, 2026.

 Plot

-Enola Holmes is the youngest sibling in the Holmes family.
-She is extremely intelligent, observant, and insightful, defying the social norms for women of the time.
-Her mother Eudoria has taught her everything from chess to jujitsu and encouraged her to be strong-willed and independent.
+Enola Holmes is the youngest child in the Holmes family, she is extremely intelligent, observant, and insightful.
+Her mother Eudoria has taught her everything from chess to jujitsu and encouraged her to be strong-willed and independent, to defy the social norms for women of the time.

 On her sixteenth birthday, Enola wakes to find that her mother has disappeared, leaving behind only some gifts.
-A week later, she meets her brothers, Mycroft and Sherlock.
-Sherlock finds her intelligent, whereas Mycroft finds her troublesome and as her legal guardian, intends to send her away to a finishing school run by Miss Harrison.
+A week later, she meets her older brothers Mycroft and Sherlock.
+Sherlock finds her intelligent, whereas Mycroft finds her troublesome and as her legal guardian, intends to send her away to a finishing school run by Miss Harrison, his old friend.

-The flower cards left by her mother reveal secret messages and lead to hidden money, which Enola uses to escape disguised as a boy.
+The flower cards left by her mother reveal secret messages and lead to hidden money, which Enola uses to escape, disguised as a boy.
 On the train, she finds the young Viscount Tewkesbury hidden in a travel bag.
-She thinks he is a nincompoop, but warns him that a man in a brown bowler hat named Linthorn is on the train searching for him.
+Enola thinks he is a nincompoop, but warns him that a man in a brown bowler hat named Linthorn is on the train searching for him.
 Linthorn finds and tries to kill Tewkesbury, who escapes with Enola by jumping off the train.
-Tewkesbury forages for edible plants and fungi, and the two return to London and part ways.
+He forages for edible plants and fungi, they return to London and part ways.

-Disguised as a proper Victorian lady, Enola continues to trace Eudoria, leaving cryptic messages in the newspaper personal advertisements.
+Dressed as a Victorian lady, Enola continues to trace Eudoria, leaving cryptic messages in the newspaper personal advertisements.
 Enola discovers pamphlets and a safehouse containing explosives, and learns that Eudoria is part of a radical group of suffragettes.
-She is attacked by Linthorn, who interrogates her about Tewkesbury.
-She fights back, ignites the explosives in the safehouse and escapes.
+She is attacked by Linthorn, who interrogates her about Tewkesbury, then attempts to kill her.
+Enola fights back, ignites the explosives in the safehouse and escapes.